tresoldi/malign/README.md

   - Add function/method to represent graphically the graph used for `yenksp`
   - Allow excluding nodes/groups of nodes/ranges in yenksp.align (nodes in the
     graph that should be made unreachable by very high costs/weights)
+  - Implement some cache system for `._fill_domain` in `ScoringMatrix`, for cases when the alphabets are the same (such as with identity matrices)

 ## Community guidelines